xserv/xserv-ios/README.md

 ## License

-XServ is released under the GNU General Public License version 3.
+Xserv is released under the GNU General Public License version 3.
 See LICENSE for details.